-- Continuous and cumulative listening. - Selected repertoire will be based on technical ability and be challenging, yet attainable. - Proper playing position and posture is reinforced during lessons and modeled by the teacher with correct hand and finger placement on instrument. - Breathing techniques are continually expanded through varied exercises. - Students will work on silent finger exercises within ensemble rehearsals while other sections are rehearsing. - Technical studies and etudes will be practiced regularly in lessons and at home, and transfer will be made from such studies to applicable passaged in the ensemble repertoire. - The practice of scales will happen during every lesson and as part of every rehearsal warm-up.
-Scales practiced will correspond with the keys of the music being rehearsed that day, as well as whatever the "Scale of the Month" is for that month. - Scales will be practiced using various articulations and rhythm patterns and at varying tempi.

-- The chromatic scale, as it relates to instrument specific fingerings as well as unison execution, will also be practiced on a regular basis in lessons and in ensemble rehearsals. - Varied articulations, corresponding with ensemble literature will be practiced as part of regular lesson material and ensemble warm-ups. - Students will be guided in recognition of scalar patterns within ensemble repertoire and solo literature. - Use of video master classes and lecture-recitals will enhance student engagement.
+- Continuous and cumulative listening. - Selected repertoire will be based on technical ability and be challenging yet attainable. - Proper playing position and posture is reinforced during lessons and modeled by the teacher with correct hand and finger placement on instrument. - Breathing techniques are continually expanded through varied exercises. - Students will work on silent finger exercises within ensemble rehearsals while other sections are rehearsing. - Scale practice will happen during every lesson and as part of every rehearsal warm-up.
+Scales practiced will correspond with the keys of the music being rehearsed that day, as well as whatever the "Scale of the Month" is for that month. - Scales will be practiced using various articulations and rhythm patterns and at varying tempi. - The chromatic scale, as it relates to instrument specific fingerings as well as unison execution, will also be practiced on a regular basis in lessons and ensemble rehearsals. - Varied articulations, corresponding with ensemble literature, will be practiced as part of regular lesson material and ensemble warm-ups. - Students will be guided in recognition of scalar patterns within ensemble repertoire and solo literature. - Use of video master classes and lecture-recitals will enhance student engagement.